The Children of Theatre Street

 The Children of Theatre Street is a 1977 American documentary film about the Vaganova Academy of Russian Ballet directed by Robert Dornhelm and Earle Mack, narrated by Grace Kelly.

 Reception

-Times Richard Schick wrote that The Children of Theatre Street "never quite gets up on point", stating that the story is told in "a straightforward, quite artless manner."
+Times Richard Schickel wrote that The Children of Theatre Street "never quite gets up on pointe", stating that the story is told in "a straightforward, quite artless manner."
 The New York Times Janet Maslin also panned the movie, calling it "earnest, plodding and thoroughly earthbound, a fine illustration of how easy it is to demystify artistry by trying too hard to understand it."

 The Children of Theatre Street was nominated for an Academy Award for Best Documentary Feature.